chunyangx/overnight_more/README.md

 - Added the `tables` package for the paper *Compositional semantic parsing on semi-structured tables* (ACL 2015).
 - Add and `overnight` package for the paper *Building a semantic parser overnight* (ACL 2015).
+- Improve the 'overnight' dataset 1) test only on unseen logical forms 2) addingmore entities and test on unseen entities.
+This dataset is used for the paper *Symbolic Priors for RNN-based Semantic Parsing* (IJCAI 2017)